LandRegistry/develop-property-alpha/README.md

 THIS WORK IS NOT CURRENT - PROJECT and BETA SERVICE ENDED JULY 2019

-This prototype led to the private beta work, prototpyed here: [develop property ready to sell](https://github.com/LandRegistry/develop-property-ready-to-sell)
+This prototype led to the private beta work, prototyped here: [develop property ready to sell](https://github.com/LandRegistry/develop-property-ready-to-sell)

 ## Developing land and properties